 |FABRIC TYPE||SEWING NEEDLE TYPE|

-The needle clamp has a screw to the side and sometimes it can come loose.
+The needle clamp has a screw to the side, and sometimes it can come loose.
 Check and tighten if need be.
 Mine comes loose regularly from the vibration of the machine.
+When it comes loose, the needle wobbles and can hit the side of the presser foot and result in a broken sewing machine needle.

 Check your bobbin is the correct one for your machine.
-Bobbins can be metal or plastic and lightly different sizes.
+Bobbins can be metal or plastic and have slightly different sizes.
 Check it is compatible with the brand of your machine.

 Check your bobbin is set in the casing correctly.
-The needle may be hitting something it shouldn’t.
+The needle may be hitting something it shouldn't, causing the sewing machine needle to break.

 Make sure that you inserted the needle correctly into the needle shaft with the flat side to the back and screwed it in properly if it was a needle replacement.